degdigital/UIEmailEcosystem/README.md

     * __Modifier__: Flags on blocks or elements.
 Use them to change appearance or behavior.
 * DEG's approach is to follow the general guidelines of BEM and it's syntax, though it is not strictly enforced, which is why it's referred to as Pseudo BEM here and throughout this document.
 For full documentation on the BEM methodology, reference the [BEM website](http://getbem.com/).

-**Variables**
-* Use CSS variables for consistancy and maintainablity of styles.
-* It is recommended that you use variables for color palettes, font properties, & timing functions.
-Additional variables may be created on an as needed basis.
-* Namespace all variables with `--property-group`.
-* Append a logical and easy to reference modifier to all variations: `-modifier`.
-* If a logical scale can be applied, `-point-scale` can be used as the modifier.
-If no logical scale can be applied, use logical modifiers i.e. `-light`.
-* Add a line break between different property group types.
-* There are no standardized guidelines for mapping variables to other variables, but it is strongly encouraged that mappings are kept consistant and easy to reference.

-    __Bad__
-    ```css
-    --blue: #005da8;
-    --blue2: #00a0dd;
-    --blue3: #acd5f8;
-    --timing: .25s;
-    --othertiming: 1s;
-    ```

-     __Good: Logicial Modifiers__
-    ```css
-    --color-blue: #005da8;
-    --color-blue-light: #00a0dd;
-    --color-blue-dark: #acd5f8;

-    --timing-fast: .25s;
-    --timing-slow: .1s;
-    ```

-     __Good: Point Scale__
-    ```css
-    --color-blue-10: #00a0dd;
-    --color-blue-20: #005da8;
-    --color-blue-30: #acd5f8;
-    ```

 **Nested Selectors**
-* Following BEM or pseudo BEM should allow you to avoid nesting in most cases.
-This creates CSS that is both easier to maintain and smaller in size.
-When nesting does become needed, it should be kept as shallow as possible.
+* When nesting is needed, it should be kept as shallow as possible.
 A good code smell is to refactor and break out CSS that requires nesting beyond three levels deep.

 **Breakpoints & Media Queries**
-* __Write Desktop First CSS.__ [Reasoning].
+* __Write Desktop First CSS.__ Due to the inherent nature of email development and support, desktop first media queries should be utilized.
+ __Don’t use device dimensions to determine breakpoints.__ The device landscape is always changing, so today’s values might be moot even just a year down the road.
+Email is inherently fluid, so it’s our job to develop emails that look and function beautifully on any screen instead of in just a few arbitrary buckets.

     __Bad__